jakebasile/reap/README.md

 ### v0.4

+* Moved all output to YAML compatible format.
 * Added input checking to IDs.
 * Added reap-admin script for administrative functions.
 * Added create-people to reap-admin.